-Headed into its third year, this Section empowers ten high school students to hand-pick films relevant to their generation.
-Featuring a diverse range of genres and stories from around the world, these six films reflect the state of indie art cinema curated through a youth perspective for audiences young and old.
+Headed into its fourth year, Generation Next empowers ten Calgary high school students to pick six films relevant to their generation.
+Featuring a diverse range of genres and stories from around the world, these films - of which five are announced today - reflect the state of indie art cinema curated through a youth perspective for audiences young and old.

 Read below to learn about our 2020 CIFF Generation Next lineup.

 MIT researcher Joy Buolamwini makes a startling discovery - most facial recognition software does not see dark-skinned faces or women accurately.
 Thus begins a journey to uncover other types of bias in machine learning algorithms.
 CODED BIAS shines a light on the impacts - present and future - of AI on civil rights and democracy around the globe.
 LEARN MORE

 Set in Manila in the 1990s, DEATH OF NINTENDO takes us into the colorful pop culture world of four teenage friends, back in the days when video games were still a novelty.
 During a summer, Mimaw and her friends Paolo, Kachi, and Gilligan go on a journey of self-discovery together as they try to one-up each other's high scores and face life's obstacles, including puppy love, peer pressure and balancing family tradition with self-identity.

 Rated 14A: Coarse Language

 It's 2018 and Nora, a shy 14-year-old girl from the neighborhood of Kreuzberg in Berlin, will never forget this hot summer.
 With an absentee mother and the realization she cannot simply walk in her cool older sister's footsteps, she makes her way into adulthood surrounded by people with disrupted biographies.
 Nora gets her first period, falls in love with another girl, learns to stand up for herself, and gets her heartbroken for the first time.
 When summer ends, things will never be the same again.
 LEARN MORE